Gap Year Travel Insurance Guide

 - Valuable items cover.
 Although a travel insurance policy may have a high amount of cover for your personal possessions should they be lost or stolen, be aware that sub-limits may apply to individual items.
 As a result, you may not have sufficient cover in place to repair or replace an expensive laptop or camera, so taking out extra valuables cover can be a good idea.

-- Volunteer and charity work
+- Missionary and humanitarian work

 If you’re heading overseas for a long period of time, chances are you’ll want to take valuables such as laptops, tablets and cameras with you.
 Take out a travel insurance policy that offers a high level of valuables cover in case these items are lost, stolen or damaged.